o3de/community/CONTRIBUTING.md

 ## Contibuting code

 Before submitting code to the O3DE project, you will need to acknowledge the Developer Certificate of Origin [DCO](https://developercertificate.org/) on Pull Requests.
+By making a submission, you license your submission under the Apache 2.0 and MIT licenses.

 ## Code of Conduct